Guiding principles in project management: Brooks` Law

 3. Tasks that cannot be divided:

 At a certain point, tasks can no longer be further distributed to different employees, or only with a very large coordination effort, since the tasks have to be neatly divided and the results subsequently reassembled.
-Thus, if more people are available than tasks that can be allocated, the additional staff cannot help with the work, and this prevents rapid progress through further coordination tasks.
+Thus, if more people are available than tasks that can be allocated, the additional staff cannot help with the work, but prevents rapid progress through further coordination tasks.

 4. Other effects: